Green Building Interior Design: Biophilic Design in Sustainable Interiors and Buildings — Biofilico Wellness Interiors

 Biophilic design emphasizes the connection between humans and nature.
 It seeks to create a harmonious relationship between people and their environment by incorporating natural elements into green building strategies.

-By doing so, it can help reduce energy consumption, improve air quality, and create a healthier indoor environment.
+By doing so, it can help reduce energy consumption, lower the carbon footprint, improve air quality, and create a healthier indoor environment.
 Through its ability to improve the overall sustainability of a building, biophilic design can be an effective component of any sustainable building strategy.

 Biophilic design can help reduce stress levels in occupants by providing calming visual cues and promoting well-being through increased contact with nature.